markbuckner/painless_logger/README.md

 try:
     1/0
 except:
     ERROR("This logs an error message.
-Use the error message in except blocks, and a traceback will be added automatically to the message.")
+Use in except blocks, and a traceback will be added automatically.")

 ```